-The importance of telling an adult about challenges which include threats or secrecy, such as 'chain letter' style challenges Content which incites violence Knowing that violence can be incited online and escalate very quickly into offline violence.
-Teaching includes the following: That online content (sometimes gang related) can glamorise the possession of weapons and drugs That to intentionally encourage or assist in an offence is also a criminal offence How and where to get help if they are worried about involvement in violence This risk or harm is covered in the following curriculum areas: Relationships education Fake profiles Not everyone online is who they say they are.
-Teaching includes the following: That, in some cases, profiles may be people posing as someone they are not or may be 'bots' How to look out for fake profiles This risk or harm is covered in the following curriculum areas: Relationships education Computing Grooming Knowing about the different types of grooming and motivations for it, e.g. radicalisation, child sexual abuse and exploitation, and gangs and county lines.
-Teaching includes the following: Boundaries in friendships with peers, in families, and with others Key indicators of grooming behaviour The importance of disengaging from contact with suspected grooming and telling a trusted adult How and where to report grooming both in school and to the police At all stages, it is important to balance teaching pupils about making sensible decisions to stay safe whilst being clear it is never the fault of the child who is abused and why victim blaming is always wrong.
-This risk or harm is covered in the following curriculum areas: Relationships education
+How and where to get help if they are worried about involvement in violence Fake profiles Not everyone online is who they say they are.
+Teaching will include the following: That, in some cases, profiles may be people posing as someone they are not or may be 'bots' How to look out for fake profiles This risk or harm will be covered in the following curriculum areas: Relationships education Computing Grooming Knowing about the different types of grooming and motivations for it, e.g. radicalisation, child sexual abuse and exploitation, gangs and financial exploitation.
+Teaching will include the following: Boundaries in friendships with peers, in families, and with others Key indicators of grooming behaviour The importance of disengaging from contact with suspected grooming and telling a trusted adult How and where to report grooming both in school and to the police At all stages, it is important to balance teaching pupils about making sensible decisions to stay safe whilst being clear it is never the fault of the child who is abused and why victim blaming is always wrong.
+This risk or harm will be covered in the following curriculum areas: Relationships education Unsafe communication Knowing different strategies for staying safe when communicating with others, especially people they do not know or have not met.
+Teaching will include the following: That communicating safely online and protecting your privacy and data is important, regardless of who you are communicating with How to identify indicators of risk and unsafe communications The risks associated with giving out addresses, phone numbers or email addresses to people pupils do not know, or arranging to meet someone they have not met before This risk or harm will be covered in the following curriculum areas: Relationships education Computing

-T Unsafe communication Knowing different strategies for staying safe when communicating with others, especially people they do not know or have not met.
-Teaching includes the following: That communicating safely online and protecting your privacy and data is important, regardless of who you are communicating with How to identify indicators of risk and unsafe communications The risks associated with giving out addresses, phone numbers or email addresses to people pupils do not know, or arranging to meet someone they have not met before What online consent is and how to develop strategies to confidently say no to both friends and strangers online This risk or harm is covered in the following curriculum areas: Relationships education Computing Wellbeing Impact on quality of life, physical and mental health and relationships Knowing how to identify when online behaviours stop being fun and begin to create anxiety, including that there needs to be a balance between time spent online and offline.
-Teaching includes the following: How to evaluate critically what pupils are doing online, why they are doing it and for how long (screen time) How to consider quality vs. quantity of online activity The need for pupils to consider if they are actually enjoying being online or just doing it out of habit, due to peer pressure or due to the fear or missing out That time spent online gives users less time to do other activities, which can lead some users to become physically inactive The impact that excessive social media usage can have on levels of anxiety, depression and other mental health issues That isolation and loneliness can affect pupils and that it is very important for them to discuss their feelings with an adult and seek support Where to get help This risk or harm is covered in the following curriculum areas: • Health education

-People can often behave differently online to how they would act face to face.
-Teaching includes the following: Online vs. offline behaviours • How and why people can often portray an exaggerated picture of their lives (especially online) and how that can lead to pressures around having perfect or curated lives This risk or harm is covered in the following curriculum areas: • Relationships --
+What online consent is and how to develop strategies to confidently say no to both friends and strangers online Wellbeing Impact on quality of life, physical and mental health and relationships Knowing how to identify when online behaviours stop being fun and begin to create anxiety, including that there needs to be a balance between time spent online and offline.
+Teaching will include the following: How to evaluate critically what pupils are doing online, why they are doing it and for how long (screen time) How to consider quality vs. quantity of online activity The need for pupils to consider if they are actually enjoying being online or just doing it out of habit, due to peer pressure or due to the fear or missing out That time spent online gives users less time to do other activities, which can lead some users to become physically inactive The impact that excessive social media usage can have on levels of anxiety, depression and other mental health issues That isolation and loneliness can affect pupils and that it is very important for them to discuss their feelings with an adult and seek support Where to get help This risk or harm will be covered in the following curriculum areas: • Health education Online vs. offline behaviours People can often behave differently online to how they would act face to face.
+Teaching will include the following: • How and why people can often portray an exaggerated picture of their lives (especially online) and how that can lead to pressure How and why people are unkind or hurtful online when they would not necessarily be unkind to someone face to face This risk or harm will be covered in the following curriculum areas: Relationships education